reubenmoes/predictable-random/README.md

 # Predictable Random plugin for Craft CMS 3.x

-Generates a predictable random number based on a starting seed.
+Generates a predictable random number (or item in an array) based on a starting seed.
+For when you want things to seem random, but not really be random.

 ## Requirements